TheYkk/otp-based-authentication/README.md

 # Usage
 1- As understood, only "/getotp" endpoint doesn't require a token.
 Rest of routes needs token.
 All tokens can be sent with "x-access-token" key in the header or with "token" key in the post body.
 If some endpoint under "/api/..." route will be used in the future with GET method, tokens can be sent with "token" key-parameter in the GET query.
 Api will work.
 This REST api accepts token in every way but prefered way is sending token with header. <br>
 2- All responses include a json like "{success: true/false, message: "Some info"}"

+# Test
+There is a test line that was added in the "/getotp" route.
+Don't forget to uncomment it before test.
+Also don't forget the comment it again after the test is finished.
+This is really important.
+Attention!! <i>If you forget to comment it again, you have given the OTP directly to the user in the response body.
+This creates a very serious security vulnerability.</i>
 <p>Enjoy!